alexeykuz-sys/supermarket_project/README.md

 checked that the form returns the information from the user profile page and does not allow user to proceed with payment unless required fields are filled out.

-**Checkout - Payment Card Info Form** ?????
+**Checkout - Payment Card Info Form**

-The user is able to input their Credit card information to purchase the selected quantities of products.
-This function has only been tested using Stripes dummy card information that consists of Credit card number 4242424242424242; Security Code 123; Month A month in advance of current month; Year a year in advance of the current year.
+The user is able to input their credit card information to purchase the selected quantities of products.
+This function has only been tested using Stripes dummy card information that consists of credit card number 4242424242424242.
 This functionality has been tested and can be checked in the /admin/home/checkout/orders/ section of the Admin panel.
 These payments are also visible on the https://dashboard.stripe.com/payments page.
-This confirms all the payments that have been passed through the system.
-The payment will not submit through the Submit Payment button if the card information is incorrect.
+It was tested with various webhooks and was confirmed that all the payments have been passed through the system.
+The payment will not submit through the Submit Payment button if the card information is incorrect or user information is not complete.

 **Checkout - Submit Payment Button**